Dealing with Trauma Training

 The mixture of theoretical material and practical experience in this course will enable you to trace, carefully measure and discharge traumatic energy in the body and its nervous system.
 You will gain understanding and acquire tools to offer help on a significant level without going deeply into stories and emotional processes.
 You will be more relaxed in your work with traumatised people, and your clients will experience a higher level of stress tolerance and resilience.

-The training consists of 2 workshops of 3 days each, with an interval of 2 month in between to integrate and try out the new material.
+The training consists of 2 workshops of 3 days each, with an interval in between to integrate and try out the new material.
 The trainers will be available during this time by phone or e-mail.

 History & background